-Listen, I’ve been baking long before I really understood what I was doing.
+Listen, I've been baking long before I really understood what I was doing.
 I never used anything more that what any other college student could afford (not much!) and still got some pretty good results.
-Still, I believe that if you can afford it, investing in a few key essentials will make your life a lot more easy when you are baking, and really make it that much more fun!
+Still, I believe that if you can afford it, investing in a few key essentials will make your life easier when you are baking, and really make it that much more fun!
 First, I will go through all the kitchen tools I personally use in my own kitchen, and then I will briefly run through a quick and dirty pantry essentials list with all the ingredients I keep in-stock at all times in my kitchen.
-If you keep these items around, you will be able to run into your kitchen and make almost every single recipe on the blog – save for perishables like fresh fruits.
+If you keep these items around, you will be able to run into your kitchen and make almost every single recipe on the blog - save for perishables like fresh fruits.

 - KitchenAid Stand Mixer - If you've been following the blog, then you know I haven't been using a KitchenAid for very long.
 In fact, I was using this reallllllllly old mixer called that I don't think is even made anymore.
 It was a mixer I got for free from someone who got it at a garage sale.
 It passed many hands, and made many a cookie before my daughter sadly broke it by forcing the head down when it was locked in the up position, and then stuck a utensil into the bowl while it was mixing which really messed it up.
 Going from that to a KitchenAid, I can attest to how amazing it is working with it and how it changed my life for the better.
 Sure, there are other great mixers out there and the KitchenAid isn't perfect (but what appliance is?).
 I can honestly not recommend investing in one if you can afford it.
 FYI, I got mine at a Black Friday Sale for only $149, and had a $50 rebate, plus I had a few reward points and a coupon at the store I got mind from and it ended up costing only $80 in the end.